Embeddings of $k$-complexes into $2k$-manifolds: Completeness

-where $\varphi_{\eta,\mu}$ are the finger move cochains from the definition of $F$ and $n_{\eta,\mu} \in \Z$.
-If $M$ were $\R^{2k}$, then for any $(\mu, \eta)$ we could apply `van Kampen finger moves' as described in~\cite[\S 2.4]{freedman-krushkal-teichner94} and which provide a homotopy from $f'$ to another map $\hat f$ such that $\vartheta_{f'} = \vartheta_{\hat f} \pm \varphi_{\eta,\mu}$.
-(Both choices $\pm \varphi_{\eta,\mu}$ are possible.)
-In order to adapt to our situation of general $M$, we consider a general position PL-path $p$ connecting a point in the interior of $\eta$ with a point in the interior of $\mu$.
+where the sum is over all pairs $(\eta, \mu)$, where $\eta$ is a $(k-1)$-simplex, $\mu$ is a $k$-simplex and $\eta \cap \mu = \emptyset$; $\varepsilon_{\eta,\mu}$ are the elementary cochains defined above~\eqref{e:sum_finger_moves}; and $n_{\eta,\mu} \in \Z$.
+If $M$ were $\R^{2k}$, then for any $(\mu, \eta)$ we could apply `van Kampen finger moves' as described in~\cite[\S 2.4]{freedman-krushkal-teichner94} and which provide a homotopy from $f'$ to another map $\hat f$ such that $\vartheta_{f'} = \vartheta_{\hat f} \pm \delta\varepsilon_{\eta,\mu}$.
+(Both choices $\pm \delta\varepsilon_{\eta,\mu}$ are possible.)
+In order to adapt to our situation of general $M$, we consider a general position PL-path $p$ in the interior of $M$ connecting a point in the interior of $\eta$ with a point in the interior of $\mu$.
 Then we consider a regular neighborhood $N_p$ of $p$, which is a ball by~\cite[Corollary~3.27]{rourke-sanderson72}.
 We perform the finger-move as in~\cite[\S 2.4]{freedman-krushkal-teichner94} inside $N_p$ which has exactly same effect on $\vartheta_{f'}$ as in $\R^{2k}$.
 Therefore we can get a homotopy from $f'$ to $f''$ with the required property $\vartheta_{f''} = 0$ by successively applying finger moves.\footnote{This step of obtaining $f''$ out of $f'$ seems to be the bulk of the work~\cite{johnson02}.
 However, the standard approach via finger moves presented here seems to be simpler.
-(We could not directly refer to~\cite{johnson02} in this paragraph, as Johnson works in smooth category.)}
+(We could not directly refer to~\cite{johnson02} in this paragraph, as Johnson works in smooth category.)} In addition, $f''(|K|)$ avoids $\partial M$.

 \emph{Step 3.} Finally, we want to build the required embedding $f$ out of $f''$.
 This can be done by standard tricks such as the Whitney trick.
 They are described in~\cite[\S 2.4]{freedman-krushkal-teichner94} for $M = \R^{2k}$.
-The key observation is that all tricks are based on finding a copy of $S^1$ in $f(|K|)$ in general position, filling this $S_1$ with a general position disk $D$, taking a regular neighborhood $N_D$ of $D$, which is a ball, and removing the singularities inside $N_D$.
+The key observation is that all tricks are based on finding a copy of $S^1$ in $f(|K|)$ in general position, filling this $S^1$ with a general position disk $D$, taking a regular neighborhood $N_D$ of $D$, which is a ball, and removing the singularities inside $N_D$.
 In a simply connected manifold, these steps work in verbatim.
 This finishes the proof of Theorem~\ref{t:complete}. \end{proof}

 Now, we provide (somewhat weaker) analogy of Theorem~\ref{t:complete} for the $\Z_2$ case used in the proof of Theorem~\ref{t:Z2_computable}.